 Okay, I admit it.
 It's time for a confession.
 Although I currently own a total of 7 tripods right now, I can tell you that only one of them would qualify as a true professional tripod-and I've had that one since 1982.
 We're going to keep this post on only the best and highest priced tripods in the photography market.

-Don't forget that this article is about the high-end pro tripods and their ball heads that require a significantly higher investment.
+This article is about quality professional tripods and their ball heads that require a significantly higher investment.
 We've covered a lot on other medium and budget tripods in an extensive collection of tripod articles elsewhere on this blog.

 So, what about the various professional brands of tripods made by companies that focus on more sophisticated designs, stricter standards, and higher performance?
 Let's have a look.